Apostrophe: Time, money, and similar

 An apostrophe is used in time and money references in constructions such as one hour's respite, two weeks' holiday, a dollar's worth, five pounds' worth, one mile's drive from here.
-This is like an ordinary possessive use.
-For example, one hour's respite means a respite of one hour (exactly as the cat's whiskers means the whiskers of the cat).
+This is like an ordinary genitive use.
+For example, one hour's respite means a respite of one hour (like the cat's whiskers has the same meaning as the whiskers of the cat).

 Possessive pronouns and adjectives

 No apostrophe is used in the following possessive pronouns and adjectives: hers, his, its, my, mine, ours, theirs, whose, and yours.
 All other possessive pronouns do end with an apostrophe and an s.
 In singular forms, the apostrophe comes first, e.g. one's; everyone's; somebody's, nobody else's, etc., while the apostrophe follows the s in plural forms as with nouns: the others' complaints.
 The possessive of it was originally it's, in contrast to the modern its.
 The apostrophe was dropped by the early 19th century.
 Authorities are now unanimous that it's can be only a contraction of it is or it has.
 (Note: See for example New Hart's Rules.
 Not one of the other sources listed on this page supports the use of it's as a possessive form of it.)
 Despite this, using it's as a possessive pronoun is a common grammatical error in present times.